 If your company is profitable, you would only be able to claim under the RDEC scheme as the ERIS scheme requires you to be loss making (before any enhanced deduction).
 Under the RDEC scheme the credit would be set off against any Corporation Tax due for that financial year. - R&D Tax Credits

-Under the RDEC scheme if your credit is more than the tax due you would be able to receive a cash repayment for the excess amount.
+Under the RDEC scheme if your RDEC credit exceeds Corporation Tax due, the remaining amount is then worked through the statutory set-off steps and PAYE/NIC cap rules, and any final balance may be paid to the company.
 If you are loss making and therefore able to claim using the ERIS scheme you could receive a credit of 14.5% of the surrenderable losses which would not be liable to tax.
-It is important to note that the tax credits for both schemes are capped by your PAYE & NIC liabilities. - Offset losses
+It is important to note that PAYE/NIC cap rules can limit payable amounts under both schemes, although some claimants may be exempt. - Offset losses

 If you are claiming for a period that started before 1st April 2024, the previous SME and RDEC rules would apply to your claim.
 There have also been many changes to the submission requirements regardless of what period or scheme you are claiming for.